 The New Role of the CIO

 “More IT roles will be needed to coordinate among business partners, oversee integration, set information standards and manage security.
-We estimate that IT strategist, service manager and information architect are the roles that will see the greatest increase in importance.
+We estimate that IT strategists, service managers and information architects are the roles that will see the greatest increase in importance.
 Demand for these roles and for roles in security and business architecture will more than double.”

 Why the CIO Needs to “Be The Business”